| | NEXT time a swarm

 Prof Seeley adds. ''The scout bees do not compete aggressively with

+each other.''
 As humans, we are not very good at making group

 decisions.
 We wrangle, debate, argue, and persuade, but we usually